1. Mortgage Interest

 5. Property Taxes

-Property taxes are fully deductible from your income taxes on your Form 1040.
+Property taxes are deductible from your income taxes on your Form 1040 up to the amount of $10,000 for both individual and married couples (per a change in the law taking affect in tax year 2018).
 However, if your money is being held in escrow for the purpose of paying property taxes, you cannot claim this deduction until the money is actually taken out of escrow and paid.
 In addition, if you receive a partial refund of your property tax, this reduces the amount of the deduction you can claim.

 6. Home Office Deduction

 If you use a portion of your home exclusively for the purpose of an office for your small business, you may be able to claim a deduction on your taxes for costs related to insurance, repairs, and depreciation.
 The IRS recognizes two times when you may claim a home office deduction: